samina-shameem/chat_app/Task.md

 - [x] If incorrect login details are provided, display the API error message: “Invalid credentials.”
 You can clarify this on the client-side if you wish.
 - [x] On successful login, save the token along with other information like id, user, and avatar in state and/or session/localStorage.
 - [x] The user should remain logged in even after reloading the page.
-- [TODO] Display the username and avatar somewhere on the page when logged in.
+- [x] Display the username and avatar somewhere on the page when logged in.
 Note: Avatar in the database is a varchar(255) that can represent a string, such as a URL to an image, e.g., https://i.pravatar.cc/200.

 - [TODO] Implement a CSP policy on the client that allows one or more domains whitelisted for images – based on the avatar URL you choose, e.g.: